sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>flatpak-xdg-utils</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Command-line tools for use inside Flatpak sandboxes
+Short desc    : Command-line tools for use inside Flatpak sandboxes
 URL          : https://github.com/flatpak/flatpak-xdg-utils
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This package contains a number of command-line utilities for use inside
+Descript     : This package contains a number of command-line utilities for use inside
              : Flatpak sandboxes.
 They work by talking to portals.
 ```